 Whimpers – Social call and a way for degus to keep track of everyone by whimpering back and forth.

 Isolation cry – A call young degus will use when separated from their litter mates.

 Post-copulatory squeaks – After breeding, male degus will make a squeaking sound similar to a warning squeak repeatedly for about 5-15 minutes.

 Degus can have different personalities depending on their gender.
-Females are normally bigger than males, where as males will fight more often when kept together.
-In order to determine your Degus gender you need to turn it over to see the reproductive organs.
-This is a difficult task in itself, so a slightly easier way we suggest for the not most tamed of Degus would be to use teasing with a treat to make your Degu stand up against the cage bars for a slightly better view.
+Females are usually bigger than males, whereas males will fight more often when kept together.
+To determine your Degus gender, you need to turn it over to see the reproductive organs.
+Checking the sex is a difficult task in itself, so a slightly easier way we suggest for the not most tamed of Degus would be to use teasing with a treat to make your Degu stand up against the cage bars for a slightly better view.

-Do not be fooled by the cone sticking out where the genitals would normally be, this is only used for urination and not reproduction, a Degu keeps its penis withdrawn and you will only see during grooming or reproduction.
+Do not be fooled by the cone sticking out where the genitals would normally be, this used for urination and not reproduction, a male Degu keeps its penis retracted, and you will only see during grooming or reproduction.

 Do Degus Make Good Pets?

 Degus are great pets!
 They have many positives and attributes as pets – above all, Degus have very fun and bubbly personalities and are lovely pets to have.
 Unlike Chinchilla and Hamsters, Degus as pets are mainly active during the day increasing their value as domesticated pets even further.